twils0/styled-inline-additions/README.md

       - spaces between two or more [A-Za-z0-9] characters or words will be kept; all other occurances of the space character will be removed;

-      - [ - ] : dashes can be used when needed; pseudo-classes, pseudo-elements, media types, and media features should all be provided in camel case, without dashes
+      - [ - ] : dashes can be used when needed; pseudo-classes, pseudo-elements, media types and, media features should all be provided in camel case, without dashes

       - [ , ] : commas can be used as selectors ('p, div'); or, as logical operators for media queries ('print, screen');